Scottish symbols... kilts and bagpipes, right?

 Clan heritage is hugely important to Scots.
 It's a sense of belonging, a source of pride, a connection to history and ancestors long passed.

-Click here to learn more about the fascinating Clans of Scotland
+Click here to learn more about Scottish Clans

 Scotch whisky (yes, it's spelled without the 'e') has a world-famous, and well-deserved stellar reputation and is an easily recognizable symbol of Scotland.